makerdao/mips/MIP35/mip35.md

  - `rely(address contract)` : To add authorized address
  - `deny(address contract)` : To remove authorized address

-There are three prameters:
+There are three parameters:
 - `tin` : The fraction of the Gem -> Dai transaction sent to the `vow` as a fee.
 Encoded as `tin` in `wad` units.
 - `tout`: The fraction of the Dai -> Gem transaction sent to the `vow` as a fee.
 Encoded as `tout` in `wad` units.
-- `line`: The maximum amount of Usdc owns by the PSM.
+- `line`: The maximum amount of USDC owns by the PSM.
 Encoded as `line` in `wad` units.

-`sell` will take in input usdc, convert usdc into dai via the new `farming join` (usdc/dai).
-Then it will take the dai and convert it to dai via another `farming join` (Dai/Dai) and take the fees and return the Dai.
+`sell` will take in input USDC, convert USDC into Dai via the new `farming join` (USDC/Dai).
+Then it will take the Dai and convert it to Dai via another `farming join` (Dai/Dai) and take the fees and return the Dai.

-`buy` will take in input dai, convert the dai after fee into dai via the `farming join` (dai/dai).
-Then it will take the dai and convert it to usdc via the `farming join` (Dai/Usdc) and return the Usdc.
+`buy` will take in input Dai, convert the Dai after fee into Dai via the `farming join` (Dai/Dai).
+Then it will take the Dai and convert it to USDC via the `farming join` (Dai/USDC) and return the USDC.

-`reserve` will return the reserve inside the contract in dai,token - this is based on the uniswap reserve() call.
+`reserve` will return the reserve inside the contract in Dai,token - this is based on the Uniswap reserve() call.

 **Additional specification:**
 The same level of debt is maintained for both positions (the leverage urn and the gem urn).